-The total OPEB liability in the December 31, 2017 actuarial valuation was determined using the following actuarial assumptions and other inputs applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the December 31, 2017 actuarial valuation, rolled forward to a measurement date as of December 31,2018, was determined using the following actuarial assumptions and other inputs applied to all periods included in the measurement, unless otherwise specified:

-Inflation 2.50%

-Salary increases 0.50% to 5.00%, not including wage inflation of 3.25%

-Discount rate 3.31%\

-Actuarial cost method

-Individual entry-age

-Demographic assumptions Based on the experience study covering the four-year period ending December 31, 2016 as conducted for TCDRS.
+Inflation 2.50% Salary increases 0.50% to 5.00%, not including wage inflation of 3.25% Discount rate 3.71% Actuarial cost method Individual entry-age Demographic assumptions Based on the experience study covering the four-year period ending December 31, 2016 as conducted for TCDRS.
 Mortality For healthy retirees, the gender-distinct RP2014 Healthy Annuitant Mortality Tables are used with male rates multiplied by 130% and female rates multiplied by 110%.
 Those rates are projected on a fully generational basis based on 100% of the ultimate rates of Scale MP-2014.

-Health care trend rates Pre-65 initial rate of 7.50% declining to an ultimate rate of 5.25% after 11 years;

-Pre-65 ultimate trend rate includes a 1.00% adjustment for the excise tax,

-Pre-65 initial rate of 6.50% declining to an ultimate rate of 4.25% after 15 years

-Participation rates 90% for non-Medicare eligible retirees;

-65% for Medicare eligible retirees
+Health care trend rates Pre-65 initial rate of 7.50% declining to an ultimate rate of 5.25% after 11 years; Pre-65 ultimate trend rate includes a 1.00% adjustment for the excise tax; Pre-65 initial rate of 6.50% declining to an ultimate rate of 4.25% after 15 years Participation rates 90% for non-Medicare eligible retirees; 65% for Medicare eligible retirees

-\ The discount rate is based on the Fidelity Index's "20-Year Municipal GO AA Index" rate as of December 31, 2017.
+The discount rate is based on the Fidelity Index's "20-Year Municipal GO AA Index" rate as of December 31, 2018.